Thelma Eninger

 Thelma Eninger (born 23 December 2001) is a French professional footballer who plays as a midfielder for Première Ligue club Nantes.

-Career
+Club career

 Fleury

 Eninger made her league debut against Dijon on 21 November 2020.

-First spell at FC Nantes
+First spell at Nantes

 On 26 January 2022, Eninger was announced at FC Nantes on a two year contract until June 2022.
 She scored her first goal for the club in the Coupe de France féminine against Soyaux on 30 January 2022, scoring a penalty in the 40th minute.
 Eninger played 10 matches, scoring 4 goals and providing 7 assists during her time at the club.

 Reims

 On 24 July 2022, Eninger was announced at Reims on a contract until 2024.
 She made her league debut against Paris FC on 14 October 2022.
 Eninger scored her first league goal against Soyaux on 25 March 2023, scoring in the 90th+2nd minute.

-Second spell at FC Nantes
+Second spell at Nantes

 On 24 July 2024, Eninger was announced at FC Nantes.
 She made her league debut against Stade de Reims on 19 October 2024.